waggle-sensor/sage-website/docs/about/architecture.md

 ![Figure 2: Multiple Beehives](./images/arch_beehives_01.svg)

-In the example above, there are 2 Waggle nodes associated with Beehive 1, while a single Waggle node is associated with Beehive 2.
-With all Waggle nodes, in this example, being administered by a single [Beekeeper](#beekeeper).
+In the example above, there are 2 nodes associated with Beehive 1, while a single Waggle node is associated with Beehive 2.
+With all nodes, in this example, being administered by a single [Beekeeper](#beekeeper).

 > _Note_: the example above shows a single Beekeeper, but a second Beekeeper could have been used for administrative isolation.